ironsharkde/laravel-extendable/README.md

 ### Add traits

-Add model trait to models, where you wat to use custom fields.
+Add model trait to models, where you want to use custom fields.

 ```php
 class Article extends \Illuminate\Database\Eloquent\Model {